strangetest/playwright-wdio-appium/README.md

 1. clone the project
 2. run `npm install` from the root of the project

+## Setup
+- open Android Studio and create a device
+- Start the Android emulator
+- Start the Appium server
+- Start the Appium GUI
+- Start the Appium Inspector

 ### Run the Test
-In a terminal from the project root run `npm run test`
+- from the project root run `npm run test`

 ### View the Test Report
 In a terminal from the project root run `npx playwright show-report`